2013–14 AEK Athens F.C. season: Overview

-On 9 June 2013, Dimitris Melissanidis, the then potential owner of OPAP, won the AEK Athens' elections with his party called Regeneration of AEK and became the owner of the club.
-The elections happened to the amateur AEK and not AEK S.A., since the club ceased being an S.A. by getting relegated to Football League 2, the top amateur division in Greek football.
+After the competitive relegation of AEK to the second division, the decision to bankrupt the S.A. and establish a new "clean" was immediate without encountering any resistance.
+Since the spring, Dimitris Melissanidis, the then potential owner of OPAP and former presindent of the club, remained as the last hope for the club, since all their financially prominent supporters were disappeared.
+Melissanidis believed that the future of AEK depends on the construction of its own stadium.
+On 9 June, Melissanidis won the elections of AEK Athens with his party called "Regeneration of AEK" and became the new owner of the club.
+The elections happened to the amateur AEK, since the club ceased being an S.A. by getting relegated to Football League 2, the top amateur division in Greek football.
 The team did not wear last season's kit in the friendlies, since they did not want to remember the kit which was marked by the worst season in the history of the club.
 It was the first season of the club's history that did not play in the highest domestic tier.
-Because of that, the club also did not participate in Greek Cup or in AFCA Cup, but in Football League 2 Cup.
+Because of that, the club also did not participate in Greek Cup or in AFCA Cup, but in the Football League 2 Cup.